 Costs for special programs such as the 40 piece challenge or the MTNA studio festival program.

-Extra musical services from me (accompaniment, playing for weddings, etc.).
+Extra musical services from me (collaborative piano or organ playing, playing for weddings, etc.).